Boris-KFJOY/EBU6304Group111-Coinue/README.md

 *   The `-DskipTests` flag can be used here as well if you wish to bypass tests during the build.

 ### **Important Notes**
-- The application will automatically log in with a test user (username: "Test", email: "1@q.com").
+- The application will automatically log in with a test user (username: "Test", email: "1@q.com", password: "Test1234").
 To access the login/signup page, you can navigate to the User Page and click the "Logout" button.
 - User data is stored in the `data/users/` directory
 - Exported data files are saved in the `data/exports/` directory